 It won’t be long before you are sitting under an olive tree enjoying a Greek meal side by side with the locals.
 As food lovers ourselves, we couldn’t wait to eat a freshly cooked Moussaka, fresh fish plate, or dig into delicious goat with lemon sauce.

 One of the best meals we had on Paros was at a small family-run restaurant in the mountain town of Marpissa.
 Definitely check out Haroula if you make a visit to this Paros Greece village!

 4. Hit the Paros Greece Hiking Trails

 One of our favorite trails is an ancient Byzantine path with over 1,000 years of history.
-It links the old capital of Lefkes with another stunning mountain village in Prodromos, for 3.5 km of fun in the outdoors.
+It links the old capital of Lefkes with another stunning mountain village in Prodromos for 3.5 km of beautiful views.

-Another great place to do some hiking is the amazing Paros Park.
+Another great place to do some hiking is Paros Park.
 Starting right next to two of its most beautiful beaches, these trails wind their way up into the hillside.
-You can climb up to an old lighthouse and monastery here as well!
+You can climb up to an old lighthouse and monastery here as well.

 5. Walk Out to the Venetian Castle of Naousa

-Naousa is a place that will surely be on your itinerary when looking for what to do in Paros Greece!
-The village is such a gem to admire as its whitewashed buildings rival those of Parikia’s old town.
+Naousa is a place that will surely be on your itinerary when looking for things to do in Paros Greece!
+The village is a beautiful place to admire as its whitewashed buildings rival those of Parikia village.

 After you’re done exploring the interior of Naousa, walk out to the historic Venetian castle.
 It was built in the 15th century and used to spot pirate attacks that would happen so often in the Greek Islands.
 From here you’ll also have the best view of Naousa village and its colorful Cyclidic architecture.